Daremonic/payswitch-docs/deploy-hyperswitch-on-aws/deploy-hyperswitch/standalone-deployment-for-prototyping.md

 | RDS          | t3.micro      | 1 cluster             |
 | ElasticCache | t3.medium     | 1 cluster             |

-The Hyperswitch App server will be installed in the EC2 instance
+The PaySwitcher App server will be installed in the EC2 instance

 <figure><img src="../../.gitbook/assets/Standalone Deployment.png" alt=""><figcaption></figcaption></figure>

-## Steps to Deploy Hyperswitch on AWS
+## Steps to Deploy PaySwitcher on AWS

 ### **What do you need to get started**